Rescue process

 Behavior around people

 Korean rescue dogs vary widely in their socialization history.
 Understanding how this specific dog relates to strangers, children, and new environments is essential.
+Wariness with strangers is common in Jindos and not necessarily a problem — but knowing its intensity and duration helps you prepare.

 How does the dog react to unfamiliar adults — guests in the home, strangers on walks?